jamallasomasekhar/Multi-Container-Application-Deployment-with-Docker-Compose-and-Kubernetes/README.md

 ### Bonus Features
-[If you implemented any bonus features, describe them here]

-Infrastructure scaling based on load or resource utilization using Terraform Unit tests for Terraform code and automation scripts Rollback strategy for infrastructure changes
+Bonus Features
+Infrastructure Scaling: Implemented Horizontal Pod Autoscaler (HPA) for the backend, scaling the replicas based on CPU utilization.
+If CPU usage exceeds 80%, additional backend replicas are automatically created to handle increased load.

+Rollback Strategy: Established a rollback strategy for infrastructure changes by maintaining version control of Kubernetes deployments, allowing easy reversion to a previous state if necessary.

 ### Documentation
 For more detailed information about the application architecture, deployment strategy, and management instructions, please refer to the Documentation.